 We were treated to an early anniversary meal the other night and I was shocked and surprised by the meal, the amount of food, and the ambience of this little hole in the wall restaurant.
 This meal, fit for a king and queen, took almost two hours to

-devoureat.
+devour eat.
 We started with a glass of wine which I haven’t had in over 40 years.
 (I am definitely a beer girl).
-I learned that I love Pies Porter waterwine.
-Next was the WARM homemade bread and. breadsticks, an antipasti tray, Italian salad with homemade dressing, a bowl of this Minestrone Soup, and a dish of spaghetti with homemade noodles and marinara sauce!
+I learned that I love Pies Porter water wine.
+Next was the WARM homemade bread and. breadsticks, an antipasto tray, Italian salad with homemade dressing, a bowl of this Minestrone Soup, and a dish of spaghetti with homemade noodles and marinara sauce!
 All this before the main entree.
 But that is another recipe all by itself so stay tuned!

 Hearty Minestrone Soup

 - 3 cans 14.5-ounce cans ready-to-use, sodium-free beef broth

 - 1 can 15-ounce can red kidney beans, undrained

 - 1 can 20-ounce can cannellini beans, undrained